jalaan/subscription-business-health/README.md

 ![Retention Curve](screenshots/04_retention_curve.png)

-Retention curves are built using cohort-based modeling to show how subscriber engagement decays over time by plan tier.
+Cohort-based retention curves show how subscriber engagement declines over time.

-A key insight from this analysis is that retention decay patterns are largely consistent across plans.
-This suggests that churn timing is more systemic than plan-specific, pointing toward lifecycle, onboarding, or engagement opportunities rather than pricing alone.
+The consistency of retention decay across plans suggests that churn is driven more by lifecycle and engagement factors than pricing differences.

 ---